Use Your Maiden Name Even After a Name Change

 You're not alone if you're not sure if name change is right for you at this time.
 Maintaining the status quo is a tempting alternative to indecision.

-You can legally change your name, but if you ever want to switch back to your maiden name, you can do so at any time.
+You can legally change your name, but if you ever want to switch back to your maiden name, you can do so anytime.
 It's a reversible decision.

-At a minimum, make sure your preferred name is chosen before applying for a marriage license to avoid your marriage certificate missing your married name.
+At a minimum, make sure you've chosen your preferred name before applying for a marriage license to avoid your marriage certificate missing your married name.

 Closing thoughts on using your maiden name

-Some people think changing or keeping their name after getting married as a Hobson's choice.
+Some people think changing or keeping their name after getting married is a Hobson's choice.
 In reality, you have room to maneuver.

 You can legally change your name and still use your maiden name at work or with friends.
-So, you're not boxed in.
+You're not boxed in.
 It's about what feels right for you in the moment.

-If you're interested in starting the name change process, our online name change kit provides expert guidance through the transition.
+If you're ready to start the name change process, our online name change kit offers expert guidance through the transition.

 3,171 Comments